 - Before getting rid of inactive subscribers, send one more email trying to re-engage them.

-Putting these strategies in practice is part of reducing friction, something we’ll talk more about later.
+Putting these strategies into practice is part of reducing friction, something we’ll talk more about later.

 2. Stay updated button

-Give people the chance to receive your latest content over email.
+Give people the chance to receive your latest content via email.

 Instead of regularly entering your website or a social media platform to never lose your updates, some visitors will truly appreciate receiving all the important stuff on email.
 It saves them a lot of time, and it assures you they will be reading your content.

-Usually, update emails will contain the latest and most relevant content.
+Usually, updated emails will contain the latest and most relevant content.
 Just look at Think with Google’s copy: